VolvoGroup/dymoval/docs/source/getting_started_index/doe.rst

-What is left out in this part, and will not be included in *dymoval*, is how to design experiments that produce sufficiently informative datasets.
+How to design experiments that produce sufficiently informative datasets then?

-This issue cannot be automatized and it is addressed in the field of *Design of experiments (DoE)*, feel free to google it for more details.
+Well, such an issue cannot be automatized but there is some theory behind it in the field of *Design of experiments (DoE)*, feel free to google it for more details.
+Due to that *DoE* cannot be automatized, it will not be included in dymoval, at least for now.